croxton/Stash/README.md

 * Author: [Mark Croxton](http://hallmark-design.co.uk/)

-### Version 2.3.8
+### Version 2.3.9

-This is the development version of Stash, and introduces Stash embeds and post/pre parsing of variables.
-Use with caution!
+This is the development version of Stash.
+Test thoroughly before using in production.

 * Requires: ExpressionEngine 2.4+